DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/rum_collection.md

 Note that `firstPartyHosts` does not allow wildcards, but will match any subdomains for a given domain, so `api.example.com` will match `staging.api.example.com` and `prod.api.example.com`, but not `news.example.com`.

+Also note that `RumConfiguration.tracingSamplingRate` sets a default sampling rate of 20%.
+If you want all resources requests to generate a full distributed trace, set this value to 100.0.

 [1]: https://pub.dev/packages/datadog_tracking_http_client